 How to make payments

-You can make payments to Bell Gully by direct credit or by cheque (including by bank cheque).
+You can make payments to Bell Gully by direct credit.

 The payment should be made in cleared funds if you wish Bell Gully to make a payment using those funds within five working days of your deposit.

 If you require our bank account details, please contact email@example.com

 Payment of invoices

 If you are paying funds into our trust account on account of an invoice or a future invoice, you authorise us to debit the amount received against those invoices (such payment constituting your agreement that the invoice is payable once issued).

 If you are paying funds into our trust account for any purpose other than for payment of our invoices, unless you expressly instruct otherwise, we may invest the funds in a separate interest bearing deposit account where practicable or reasonable.
 Otherwise your funds will be held in our trust account with one of our relationship banks, which is not interest bearing.

 In the absence of express instructions from you, we may deposit the funds we hold on your behalf in an interest bearing deposit account with any New Zealand trading bank and either on call or for a fixed term.
 We are not responsible for obtaining the best interest rate available from any bank at the time your funds are placed on interest bearing deposit, or for any loss of interest that you may suffer as a result of any delay in placing your funds on interest bearing deposit.

 By placing money with us you agree we will have no liability however arising for the loss of any amounts deposited by us on your behalf in accordance with these payment procedures and conditions where the loss results from the act, neglect or default of a financial institution.

 Where you transfer funds to our trust account in a foreign currency, we will convert those funds into New Zealand dollars at the prevailing exchange rate offered by our bank.
 We are not responsible for seeking or obtaining a better exchange rate from any other bank or financial institution.